BitcoinDesign/Guide/guide/payments/request.md

 ### Meta data

-A payment request with only standard data like an amount and date communicates little to both parties about the payment.
+A payment request with only standard data, like an amount and date, communicates little to both parties about purpose and context of the payment.

 <div class="center" markdown="1">